louisdennington/mental-health-text-model/README.md

 interface.html**
 --> These together are the web app

+# Possible developments

+- possible to generate text from audio recording?
+- more nuanced clusters?
+- retrain embeddings with psychotherapy focus?

 # How to run a virtual environment if you want to test it locally

 VSCode terminal commands: